-SECTION 12 PROGRAMMING/ALLOCATION GUIDELINES FOR STP/CMAQ FUNDS ONE BAY AREA GRANT (OBAG) CYCLE 2 PROGRAM
+SECTION 12 PROGRAMMING/ALLOCATION GUIDELINES FOR STP/CMAQ FUNDS ONE BAY AREA GRANT (OBAG) PROGRAM

-The One Bay Area Grant Program Cycle 2 (OBAG 2) is the second round of the federal funding program designed to support the implementation of Plan Bay Area, the region's first Sustainable Communities Strategy (SCS).
-OBAG 2 covers the five-year period from FY 2017-18 to FY 2021-22.
+The One Bay Area Grant Program (OBAG) is a federal funding program designed to support the implementation of Plan Bay Area, the region's first Sustainable Communities Strategy (SCS).
+The OBAG program continues to integrate the region's federal transportation program with California's climate statutes and the SCS, and contributes to the implementation of the goals and objectives of the Regional Transportation Plan.

-The OBAG 2 program continues to integrate the region's federal transportation program with California's climate statutes and the SCS, and contributes to the implementation of the goals and objectives of the Regional Transportation Plan.
-Overall, the OBAG 2 Program goals include:
+Overall, the OBAG Program goals include:

-- Support the SCS by linking transportation dollars to land use decisions, - Target transportation investments to support Priority Development Areas (PDAs), and - Select transportation projects for funding based on Alameda County's PDA Investment and Growth Strategy.
+- Support the SCS by linking transportation dollars to land use decisions, - Target transportation investments to support Priority Development Areas (PDAs), and - Further county's PDA Investment and Growth Strategy.

-MTC's Resolution 4202 (December 2016), the OBAG 2 project selection criteria and programming policy, identifies revenue estimates, project categories, and general and county programming policies and deadlines.
+MTC's Resolution 4202 (December 2016) guides the OBAG Cycle 2 project selection criteria and programming policy, identifies revenue estimates, project categories, and general and county programming policies and deadlines.